MeestorHok/smfAutoloader/README.md

 }
 ```

-> HTML results __MUST__ be appended to the element to avoid over-writing the previous posts
+> HTML results __MUST__ be appended to the element to avoid overriding the previous posts

 Then just call it!